-All employees at the water treatment plant are certified State of Kansas water plant operators: one class IV water certified operators and two class II water certified operator.
-Certified operator requirements include 10 hours of certified training every two years by a school that is KDHE-certified and monthly safety training.
+All employees at the water treatment plant are certified State of Kansas water plant operators: two Class IV water certified operators and one Class II water certified operator.
+Certified operator requirements include 10 hours of certified training every two years by a KDHE-certified school as well as monthly safety training.

 Water Transmission and Distribution

 Water transmission and distribution staff maintain four elevated storage tanks, one ground-level storage tank, and more than 145 miles of main water line and more than 8,300 water service meters.

 - Change out 500 to 800 meters annually